The introduction of a landfill levy is a long-term approach to improving waste management and resource recovery in Tasmania.

 Landfill Levy Rate

 Fee Units are adjusted from year to year by Treasury.
-To further understand this process, visit the Treasury website
+More information about fee units is available on the Treasury website.

 The assistance package will cease on 30 June 2023, which means that the amount of the levy payable by landfill operators for the 2023-24 financial year will revert to the value of 12 fee units.